Julius-88/ludus-nexus/readme.md

 ## Console Color Integration

-Our design embraces the vibrant identities of major gaming consoles by integrating their signature colors into our site's interface.
+The design embraces the vibrant identities of major gaming consoles by integrating their signature colors into our site's interface.
 This strategic use of color serves to enhance user navigation and provide an instantly familiar experience for fans of each platform:

 - **PlayStation Blue (#0070CC)**,
 - **Xbox Green (#107B10)**, and